Inspiration and advice for your building project

 Planning permission is not required when creating a new vehicular access onto an unclassified road.
 However, permission is needed for accesses onto classified roads.
 For a new access onto a classified road, you will need to ensure sufficient visibility when leaving the site, as well as enough turning space to allow you to enter and exit in a forward gear.

 Cladding (stone, pebble dash, render, timber, etc.) is not permitted under PD on any dwelling house located on Article 1(5) land (in special areas, e.g. an AONB).
-Yet, on other buildings not affected by an Article 1(5) land (i.e. those not in any specially designated areas), cladding changes may fall under Permitted Development.
+Yet, on other buildings not affected by an Article 1(5) land, cladding changes may fall under Permitted Development.

 (MORE: Guides to Cladding)

-With people now becoming more aware of ‘green’ issues, solar panels are increasingly common on homes, offering the homeowner free electricity or heat and the potential for added income under the Feed-in Tariff scheme.
 Solar panels can also be developed under PD, providing they do not protrude more than 200mm beyond the plane of the wall or roof, and that the highest part of the panel is not higher than the highest part of the roof (excluding the chimney).
-As you would expect, limitations apply in Conservation Areas and on listed buildings.
+Limitations apply in Conservation Areas and on listed buildings.
 Free-standing panels can also be developed, but are limited in size and proximity to the boundary.

 (MORE: Our Guide to Buying Solar Panels)